qkzk/fm/development.md

 - [x] basic shell execution with !
   - [x] completion with which crate
   - [x] shell expansion %e %f etc
+- [x] Refactor: use &[] instead of &Vec for arguments in command execution functions.

 ## TODO